Surface bundles over surfaces with arbitrarily many fiberings: The examples

 The identifications are indexed via $E(X)$.
 As in Theorem \ref{theorem:threefiberings}, identify $\partial(N^{e, +})$ and $\partial(N^{e, -})$ via $\id$ if $f(\delta^+(e)) = f(\delta^-(e))$ and via $h_1$ otherwise.
 Then a collar neighborhood of $\partial(N^{e, \pm})$ for which $p^f$ is smooth is given by $\theta_{f(\delta^{\pm}(e))}$.

-The argument that each of the fiberings are distinct proceeds along the same lines as in Theorem \ref{theorem:distinct}.
+The argument that each of the fiberings are distinct up to $\pi_1$-fiberwise diffeomorphism proceeds along the same lines as in Theorem \ref{theorem:distinct}.
 If $f_1, f_2: V(X) \to \{1,2\}$ are distinct, then there exists at least one $v$ for which $f_1(v) \ne f_2(v)$.
 Arguing as in Theorem \ref{theorem:distinct}, one produces an essential loop $\gamma \subset E_2^v$ contained in the fiber of $f_1$ that projects onto an essential loop under $f_2$.

-By definition, a graph of groups on a graph $X$ is constructed by connecting Eilenberg-Maclane spaces $K(\Gamma_v, 1)$ indexed by the vertices, along mapping cylinders induced from homomorphisms $\phi_e: \Gamma_e \to \Gamma_v$.
+By definition, a graph of groups on a graph $X$ is constructed by connecting Eilenberg-Mac Lane spaces $K(\Gamma_v, 1)$ indexed by the vertices, along mapping cylinders induced from homomorphisms $\phi_e: \Gamma_e \to \Gamma_v$.
 In our setting, for each $v \in V(X)$, the space $E_2^v$ is a $K(\pi_1 E_2^v,1)$ space, since it is the total space of a fibration $\Sigma' \to E_2^v \to \Sigma$, where $\Sigma'$ is obtained from $\Sigma$ by removing $n$ open disks, one for each edge incident to $v$.
 As the base and the fiber of this fibration are both aspherical, it follows from the homotopy long exact sequence that $E_2^v$ is aspherical as well.
 The edge spaces are given by $\partial(N^{e, \pm})$, each of which is diffeomorphic to the aspherical space $UT \Sigma$.
 It follows that $E_X$ is indeed a graph of groups. \end{proof}

 \begin{remark} In contrast with the construction in Theorem \ref{theorem:threefiberings}, the monodromy representations associated to an arbitrary $E_X$ need not be contained in the Torelli group.
 For example, let $X$ be a graph with two vertices and two edges connecting them.
 We can take $\Sigma$ to be a surface of genus $3$.
 Then it is easy to find elements of the monodromy that do not preserve the homology of the fiber.
 See Figure \ref{figure:monodromy}.